zxcsidharth/IPL-data-analysis-1/README.md

 4. Top 10 economical bowlers in 2015

-so i am using javaScript for doing the analysis and the results are stored inside four file of JSON type which are residing inside the data directory of the project
+so i am using javaScript for doing the analysis and the results are stored inside four file of JSON type which are residing inside the output directory of the project